Nwora scores 23 to lead No. 5 Louisville past Miami 87-74

 UP NEXT

-Louisville plays its home opener Sunday against Youngstown State in the first meeting between the two schools.
+Louisville plays host to Youngstown State on Sunday in the first meeting between the two schools.

 Miami hosts Florida Atlantic on Friday.
 The Hurricanes are 23-1 in the series, with their lone loss in December 2002.